digitalmoneybits2/dmb-old/README.md

 twitter: https://twitter.com/dmb2official

-Digitalmoneybits (DMB) is a truly community coin !
+Digitalmoneybits (DMB) is a real community coin !
 -----
 Contribute to Digitalmoneybits 2.0 Community Wallet development by creating an account on GitHub, fork our code, make it better & create a pull request !